Best Time for Trekking in Nepal

-The trek routes around Everest and Annapurna region are specially crowded during this time of the year as this is the peak trekking season in Nepal.
+The trek routes around Everest and Annapurna region are especially crowded during this time of the year as this is the peak trekking season in Nepal.
 The weather is perfect for walking even in the higher altitude areas with warm days and cold nights.

 Summer Trekking in Nepal

 June, July and August are the summer months in Nepal.
 Summer also marks the start of the monsoon season.
 The people of Terai (the southernmost part of Nepal) are engaged in farming and cultivating rice and paddy during the season.

 Rainfall can be a major problem during these months and the recommended trekking destination for summer is the arid drylands like Mustang.
 Mustang Trek is one of the most preferred treks during summer.
 Mustang, located at an altitude of around 3,500m has a dry, windy and deserted geography.

 Trekking in Upper Dolpo, Gokyo valley and Limi valley can also be done during summer.
 The view is mostly clear and the dense vegetation can be observed and the trekking paths are not that hard.
 While it is hard to get to the steep high altitude mountainous areas, short treks can still be done during monsoon.
 Everest View Trek and Annapurna View Trek are some of the perfect examples.